 Stephen Len (parent): And every time we have an issue, whether it’s hearing, feeding, speech, whatever it may be, there’s somebody waiting right there to answer that question and assist us with that.

 Oskana Jackson, MD: When I first met them, they were terrified.
 They were terrified about going through surgery.
 And as we went through this process, they became more comfortable and more confident.
 And Stephen’s done really well.

 Jennifer Len (parent): Dr. Jackson is awesome.
 She’s a wonderful person.
 And it just was very comforting knowing that your tiny, tiny, little baby is going to be placed in her arms.

 Stephen Len (parent): The first year is scary, coming up on Stephen’s second birthday and it’s a very different story.
 It certainly gets easier, especially as your child progressive through the surgeries.
 You get less people looking at him when you’re at the grocery store.
 More people just recognizing that you have an adorable 18-month-old child.

 Topics Covered: Cleft Lip and Palate

-Related Centers and Programs: Cleft Lip and Palate Program, Division of Plastic and Reconstructive Surgery, Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment
+Related Centers and Programs: Cleft Lip and Palate Program, Division of Plastic, Reconstructive and Oral Surgery, Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment